Newcastle Airport (New South Wales): History

 In 1997, BAE Systems was awarded the contract for assembly and ongoing system support for the Hawk 127 Lead in Fighters for the RAAF.
 As part of the contract, a large facility was built adjacent to the passenger terminal at a cost of $15 million.
 Twenty-one of the thirty three aircraft were assembled at Williamtown, with the final deliveries taking place in October 2001.
 The BAE facility forms part of the Williamtown Aerospace Centre precinct.

-In November 2006, a $8.25 million upgrade to the terminal facilities completed.
+In November 2006, a $8.25 million upgrade to the terminal facilities was completed.
 This development doubled the available floor space in the terminal building, enhanced security screening and added a third departure gate, two baggage carousels and a retail concourse with five stores.
 In the same year, Jetstar Engineering invested $29 million towards improvements to the former Impulse maintenance facilities to allow heavy maintenance on A320 family aircraft to be conducted at the airport, Aeropelican Air Services moved operations to Williamtown from Belmont Airport and Newcastle Airport was named Regional Airport of the Year by the Australian airports industry.
 Additional car parking and enhanced set down and pick up landside access was added in 2006 at a further cost of $2.7 million.

 On 24 February 2015, Newcastle Airport's a 2600 m2 extension was opened.
 The new expansion opened the airport to possible international services with a dedicated area for permanent customs, immigration and quarantine facilities.
 This expansion was the first stage of an $80 million redevelopment, with the existing terminal undergoing a full refurbishment.
 Redevelopment works for the adjacent RAAF base Williamtown, including a 650 m extension of the shared runway, began in January 2015.

-In February 2022, Bonza announced that the airport would become one of its 17 destinations with the airline planning to fly to the Sunshine Coast and Proserpine from Newcastle.